dbt-labs/docs.getdbt.com/website/docs/guides/mesh-qs.md

 ## Set up a foundational project

-A foundation project is where you build your core data assets.
+This upstream project is where you build your core data assets.
 This project will contain the raw data sources, staging models, and core business logic.

 dbt Cloud enables data practitioners to develop in their tool of choice and comes equipped with a local [dbt Cloud CLI](/docs/cloud/cloud-cli-installation) or in-browser [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud).